 If you’re about to enroll in a new degree program or make a career change, it’s crucial that you devote some time to understanding the ways technology is influencing the current job market.

-Robots, artificial intelligence and software-enabled automations should be of particular interest as you perform your job market research.
+Robots, artificial intelligence, and software-enabled automation should be of particular interest as you perform your job market research.

 It would be a gigantic waste of your time and resources to acquire training for a career that is expected to decline because robots can now do those jobs better than human beings can.

-We have already has already posted some great information about which jobs will probably be lost to robots soon.
-Now let's take a look at 5 jobs that robots can't yet replace.
+We have already had already posted some great information about which jobs will probably be lost to robots soon.
+Now let’s take a look at 5 jobs that robots can’t yet replace.

-Automation may threaten many teachers' jobs in the future -- particularly the jobs of college professors.
-We're already seeing a proliferation of online degree programs being created; these offer students pre-recorded video lessons delivered online instead of face-to-face classroom instruction.
+Automation may threaten many teachers’ jobs in the future — particularly the jobs of college professors.
+We’re already seeing a proliferation of online degree programs were created; these offer students pre-recorded video lessons delivered online instead of face-to-face classroom instruction.